Cold Fetish

 Overview

-Cold fetish (circulated in lay glossaries as psychrophilia, cryophilia or psychrocism) refers to sexual arousal derived from cold temperatures, cold objects, or the sensation of being chilled.
-It sits within temperature-based sensation play, where cooling the skin produces a sharp, contrasting sensory experience.
-It is one pole of a hot–cold spectrum: where wax play explores heat, cold play explores the bite of low temperature.
-The interest is uncommon and rests mainly on glossary descriptions and lay accounts rather than clinical study; this article frames its terminology, documented lineage, expression and the physical risk that distinguishes it.
+Cold fetish, circulated in lay glossaries as psychrophilia, cryophilia or psychrocism, is sexual arousal drawn from cold temperatures, cold objects, or the sensation of being chilled.
+It belongs to temperature-based sensation play, where cooling the skin produces a sharp, contrasting stimulus.
+Think of it as one pole of a hot-cold spectrum: where wax play explores heat, cold play explores the bite of low temperature.
+The interest is uncommon and rests on glossary descriptions and lay accounts rather than clinical study, so this article sets out its terminology, the little documented lineage there is, how it is expressed, and the physical hazard that sets it apart from most sensation play.

 History & origins

-There is no single documented origin for erotic interest in cold, and no founding figure or coinage date, a point worth stating plainly rather than papering over with an invented pedigree.
+There is no founding figure, no coinage date, and no clinical case series for erotic interest in cold.
+That is worth saying plainly rather than papering over with an invented pedigree.

 Clinical lineage